Guitarheroua/boardgames-translations/FoggyIsland/language/en/IndexPage.md

 The race for power was never so interesting and exciting.

-For whom is this game?
-This is a nice family or duel game, that is based on a "Tic-Tac-Toe" game mechanic.
-It gives you the possibility to show your logical thinking and strategic skills.
-Each player`s army consists of 18 characters.
-They create lines which bring victory points.
-But beware of spies sneaking everywhere and help your opponent.
+This is a nice family or duel game, that is based on a "Tic-Tac-Toe" mechanic.
+It gives the possibility to show logical thinking and strategic skills.
+Each player's army consists of 18 characters which are used to create lines that bring victory points.
+But beware of spies that are sneaking everywhere and helping your opponent.
 Let's start the Adventure!

 ## Chapters